 Priority Mail Express

 Priority Mail Express is the fastest delivery service that USPS offers, with overnight delivery in most cases.
 However, it’s important to note that this mail class is only overnight to and from urban areas—rural areas take 2 days.
 While more expensive than the other mail classes, packages are guaranteed to be delivered on time, or else you’ll get a full refund.
-Like all other Priority Mail services, it includes free package tracking and automatically comes with $100 of built-in insurance.
+Like all other Priority Mail services, Priority Mail Express Service includes free package tracking and automatically comes with $100 of built-in insurance.

 If you’re sending lightweight items like postcards, letters, and large envelopes that weigh less than 3.5 ounces, you’ll likely be sending them First-Class Mail.
 This service is typically used for personal correspondence, business correspondence, and that B-word we all hate the most…bills.

 First Class Package

-First Class Package is the cheapest way to send small packages that weigh up 15.9 ounces.
+First Class Package Service is the cheapest way to send small packages that weigh up 15.9 ounces.
 Like Priority Mail, First-Class Package is delivered within 1-3 business days to anywhere in the United States.
 The price of First-Class Package postage is set by the total weight along with the USPS zone the package is being shipped to.

 USPS only offers two pricing levels for First Class Package: Retail and Commercial.
 When you use shipping software to get Commercial Pricing rates, you can save up to 28% more on First-Class Package than what you’d pay at the Retail rate.